rohanbodhe/Sales-Analysis-/README.md

-# Superstore Sales - Analysis and Dashboard--
+# Superstore Sales - Analysis and Dashboard
 This is my first Excel dashboard project, created to showcase skills in data analysis, visualization, and dashboard design using Microsoft Excel.
 The project demonstrates how to clean and organize data, apply Excel formulas, and build an interactive and visually appealing dashboard.--

 Project Type: Excel Dashboard